aydindemircioglu/RcppShark/cran-comments.md

 ## R CMD check results
 Status: 1 NOTE
-See
-  ‘/tmp/Rtmp7OTpDp/RcppShark.Rcheck/00check.log’
-for details.

 R CMD check results
 0 errors | 0 warnings | 1 note
 checking installed package size ...
-NOTE installed size is 167.4Mb sub-directories of 1Mb or more:
+NOTE installed size is 170.2Mb sub-directories of 1Mb or more:
-    include    4.4Mb
+    include    4.6Mb
-    lib      127.2Mb
+    lib      129.3Mb
-    libs      35.7Mb
+    libs      36.1Mb

-	The installed size is quite large, as the whole Shark Library 3.0 (beta) is wrapped, which is a machine learning library programmed in templated C++.
+	The installed size is quite large, as the whole Shark Library 3.1 is wrapped, which is a machine learning library programmed in templated C++.
-	For more information on Shark, please refer to http://shark-project.sourceforge.net.
+	For more information on Shark, please refer to http://image.diku.dk/shark/.

 ## Downstream dependencies